 Easy Maintenance and Renovations

 Taking on a DIY renovation on an aluminum RV is quite a bit less labor intensive and considerably cheaper than a similar project on a fiberglass RV.
-The methods used in the construction of aluminum RVs allows for relatively easy access to the interior of the walls.
+The methods used in the construction of aluminum RVs allow for relatively easy access to the interior of the walls.
 This allows wires, plumbing, and insulation to be modified or installed while remaining minimally invasive.

 Wood studs are more insulating than the aluminum frames contained in fiberglass RVs.
 Heat transfer through wood is much slower than through metal.
 An RV with wood framing is easier to keep warm in freezing temperatures.

 Aluminum RVs are cheaper than their fiberglass counterparts.
 This is ideal for RVers on a tight budget.
 Opting for an aluminum-sided RV has the potential to save a buyer thousands of dollars.

 Drawbacks to Aluminum Siding

 Wood studs will rot.
 Aluminum RVs have more seams than fiberglass RVs.
 Over time seams open up, and if not properly maintained or repaired, water will eventually work its way inside the walls.
 Once water is inside the walls and in contact with the studs, the studs will begin to mold and rot.
 If noticed and treated quickly, this can be a non-issue.